mcsee/Software-Design-Articles/Articles/Wordle/How to Create a Wordle as a Centaur/readme.md

 I have written several articles on software development.

-I will talk about Worlde to represent serious software.
+I will talk about Wordle to represent serious software.

 In the first one, I created a backend Wordle using TDD and PHP.